keystonejs/keystone/docs/guides/intro-to-graphql.md

 In our examples we're going to use the browser's [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to make a `POST` request.

-First of all let's save a simple query in a variable:
+We're going to write a query and store it in a variable named `GET_ALL_USERS`.
+Once you have a query you can execute this query using a `POST` request:

 ```javascript
 const GET_ALL_USERS = `